Twitterstormclouds passing over the #sharedgirlhood hashtag, so I thought I’d add my twopennorth.

 These are generalisations, of course they are.
 Perhaps you are reading this and thinking “What nonsense!
 My little boy plays quietly with books and lego,” or “Rubbish!
 My daughter plays football and nothing else.”
 But even the most gender-neutral parent must be forced to concede that they cannot prevent their child from absorbing the social memes around them at school, through media and advertising, packaged by Disney, and from other children and adults, and nobody with an understanding of science would dispute that anomalies do not affect a broader general theme.

 There is a truth in a #sharedgirlhood, in that female-assigned children are treated differently to male-assigned children by the world around them, whether or not those girls grow up into women or those boys into men.
 The reality is that patriarchy gets ‘em young, and girls live in that power structure just as much as women do.
 Recognising that is not harmful.
-Trying to claim a universality of shared female experience on the other hand is: it is exclusive of women who do not share those (usually white middle class) experiences.
+Trying to claim a universality of shared female experience on the other hand is: it presupposes a particular set of experiences.

 It strikes me that a lot of people arguing against the concept are not arguing against shared girlhood as a concept but against universal girlhood experience.
 They are different things: one is so self-evident as to be unremarkable and the other is ludicrous and potentially dangerous.